noahehall/theBookOfNoah/0current/aws/0microservices.md

       "type": "Task", // see state types above "Resource": "arn::aws::states:::lambda:invoke",
       "Parameters": {
-        "FunctionName": "arn:aws:lambda:poop:poop:function:someLambdaFn:$SOME_VERSION" // should be able to use an alias, like $dev or $prod if youve created those stages
+        "FunctionName": "arn:aws:lambda:poop:poop:function:someLambdaFn:$SOME_VERSION", // should be able to use an alias, like $dev or $prod if youve created those stages
         "Payload": {
           "Input.$": "$" // $ === the event.input passed to the lambda
         }
       },
-      "ResultPath": "$.someVarName", // save the received input value back into $ under someVarName "OutputPath": "$" // output this lambdas input as input to the next state "End": true, // this state ends the state machine },
+      "ResultPath": "$.someVarName", // save the received input value back into $ under someVarName "OutputPath": "$", // output this lambdas input as input to the next state "End": true, // this is the state in the step function state machine },
     // example choice state
     "someOtherKey": {